acharyadarshan/acharyadarshan.github.io/_pages/about.md

 Designed and implemented daily lesson plans and coding sessions for the course to undergraduate first and second year students.
-The course topics include: Introduction to AI, Fundamentals of CS, Python Programming, Data Structure, Database Management System.
+The course topics include: Introduction to AI, Fundamentals of CS, Python Programming, Data Structure, C programming.

 ---